Healthzone/HumanSortPuzzle/README.md

 # HumanSortPuzzle

-The core gameplay of the is a sorting colors into flasks.
+The core gameplay of the game is a sorting colors into flasks.
 Game made with Unity.
 Works as WebGL game.